fizge/1-SENECA-UDC_Coil_Proyect/README.md

-# Trackr Version 1.0
+# StatWizard Version 1.0

 ## Overview
-Trackr is a tool that uses linear regression models to predict profit values.
+StatWizard is a tool that uses linear regression models to predict profit values.
 This tool is intended for use by retail businesses looking to increase their yearly profit margins.
 Users can use their own data model stored as an excel, data base, or comma separated values (csv) file to generate data predictions by adding their own values.

 ### Features